SnowyMouse/invader/CONTRIBUTING.md

 Issues and pull requests must remain in the scope of Invader.
 Here are some things to keep in mind:

-- Invader targets the base Halo Combat Evolved game as released on PC.
+- Invader targets official releases of the base Halo: Combat Evolved game.

-Forks that support other mods, such as Open Sauce, or other releases of the game, such as the original Xbox version of the game, are certainly welcome, but code or definitions for functionality provided by these mods will not be accepted upstream.
+We do not support mods such as Open Sauce.
+Any code or definitions for functionality provided by these mods will not be accepted upstream.
+Instead, we recommend creating a fork.
+Invader's license permits you to do so provided you do so under the same terms.

 - Invader is cross-platform and does not target any single operating system.

-The C/C++ standard library should be used whenever possible.
-Do not use any platform-specific types or functions such as the Windows API's `DWORD`, `fopen_s`, or the Linux API when writing platform-independent code.
+The C/C++ standard library should be used whenever possible, as it is a mostly universal platform to target.
+Usage of platform-specific code (e.g. Windows API, Linux API, x86 assembly) should be avoided when possible.
 If and when it is necessary to write platform-specific code, use `#ifdef`s to isolate the code so it doesn't compile on incompatible systems.